w3c/encrypted-media/security-privacy-questionnaire.md

 **HDCP policy detection:** The features do not deal with any sensitive information.

+## 2.5 Does data exposed by your specification carry related but distinct information that may not be obvious to users?

+**Handling hardware context reset:** TODO

+**Querying encryption scheme support:** TODO

+**HDCP policy detection:** TODO

-## 2.5 Do the features in your specification introduce state that persists across browsing sessions?
+## 2.6 Do the features in your specification introduce state that persists across browsing sessions?

 **Handling hardware context reset:** No.